kasna-cloud/dataflow-fsi-example/README.md

 Both of these CloudBuild steps can be triggered using the `deploy-infra.sh` and `run-app.sh` scripts and require only a [gcloud](https://cloud.google.com/sdk) Google Cloud SDK to be installed locally.

 If needed, this example can be run using GCP Cloud Shell.
-Please refer to the Quickstart section for further information.
+Please refer to the Quickstart section for further information and the README files in the [app](./app/README.md) and [infra](./infra/README.md) directories.